sanju-mandal/Trusted-News-Agent/Readme.md

 This project solves that challenge by building an **Agentic AI system** that automatically verifies news credibility, summarizes content, checks external evidence using tools, and stores user-specific news history through memory.

-This project is created as part of the **5-Day AI Agents Intensive Course with Kaggle and Google for Capstone Project Hackathon** which solves  the Agents for Good track problem because it tackles fake news and misinformation, protects users from misleading content, supports informed decision-making, promotes safety and digital literacy, and delivers clear social benefit through trustworthy, accessible news verification , also helpful for educated peoples, applying the concepts taught across all five units: multi-agent systems, tools & MCP, sessions & memory, observability, A2A protocol, and prototype-to-production patterns.
+This project is created as part of the **5-Day AI Agents Intensive Course with Kaggle and Google for Capstone Project Hackathon**,  applying the concepts taught across all five units: multi-agent systems, tools & MCP, sessions & memory, observability, A2A protocol, and prototype-to-production patterns.

 ---